AbdulHadi806/zeroshq/readme.md

 ```bash
 deactivate
 ```

 ---

-Now you’re ready to download, set up, and run your Python file! 🎉
+Now you’re ready to clone, set up, and run your Python project! 🎉